BESSER-PEARL/BESSER/docs/source/web_editor.rst

 Generating Code
 ^^^^^^^^^^^^^^^^
-1. Create your class diagram.
-2. Select your BESSER Generator (e.g., Python classes, Backend).
+1. After create your class diagram, select the BESSER Generator (e.g., Python classes, Backend).
-3. Click "Generate/Download" in the toolbar.
+2. Click "Generate/Download" in the toolbar.
-4. Download the generated code.
+3. Download the generated code.

 .. note::
    The Web Editor will soon be available online.
 Stay tuned for updates!